Brucexiong414/swe_project/README.md

 ![development process](https://user-images.githubusercontent.com/31359262/46516317-aa89ab80-c82e-11e8-84e2-d13411cb6933.jpg)

 I choose the waterfall model for the following reasons.
-First, this model allow deparmentalization and control.
+First, this model allow departmentalization and control.
 So, it is easy to trace a problem back to a phase and fix it, which can mitigate the risk of building the wrong thing as we proceed the development phases one by one.
 Second, the waterfall model is easily understandable and easy to use.
 It is also easy to manage the project due to the rigidity of the model.
 We can have a review process at each stage of the development phase to ensure that we are building the right thing and if our assumptions is incorrect, we can easily trace back to a previous stage and fix the issue.

 Each development phase is explained below: